dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 pagination_next: "docs/cloud/configure-cloud-cli"
 ---

-:::info Beta functionality
+:::info Public preview functionality

-The dbt Cloud CLI is currently in [public beta](/docs/dbt-versions/product-lifecycles#dbt-cloud).
+The dbt Cloud CLI is currently in [public preview](/docs/dbt-versions/product-lifecycles#dbt-cloud).
 Share feedback or request features you'd like to see on the [dbt community Slack](https://getdbt.slack.com/archives/C05M77P54FL).

 :::